Briefing on the Studio Recording assessment

 Deadline

-There are two published deadlines for the studio recording assessment, in March and May respectively.
-Which of these deadlines you are working to must be negotiated with your Head of Department and/or the Head of MMus Programme and recorded on your online student record.
+There are two possible deadlines for the studio recording assessment, Monday 10 March and Monday 19 May.
+Which of these deadlines you are working to must be negotiated with your Head of Department and/or the Head of MMus Programme and recorded on Student Outcomes.
 Once a deadline is agreed, it may not be changed unless there are mitigating circumstances.

 It is important that you plan ahead, and book your studio sessions well ahead of time.
 You must also allow for a two-week window between submitting your edits and receiving the final recordings.
 For this reason, studio time at the RCS will not normally be available after early May.